pra-mesh/ResumeBuilder/readme.md

 - **Axios**: A promise-based HTTP client for making API requests.
 - **Luxon**: For advanced date and time manipulation.
 - **jspdf & jspdf-autotable**: For client-side PDF generation.
+- **html2canvas-pro**: For capturing HTML elements as images for PDF generation.
+- **react-to-print**: For easy printing of React components.

 ### Backend (Server)